Non-concentration estimates for Laplace eigenfunctions on compact $C^{\infty}$ manifolds with boundary: introduction

 We refer to estimates of the form (\ref{soggebound}) as {\em non-concentration} bounds.
 The example of highest weight spherical harmonics on the round sphere (see Remark \ref{gaussian} below) shows that (\ref{soggebound}) is, in general, sharp.
 However, in certain cases, one expects improvements.
 For instance, in the case of surfaces with non-positive curvature, one can get logarithmic improvements \cite{So, Han}.

-Since the wave parametrix on manifolds with boundary is quite complicated, it is of interest to give proof of (\ref{soggebound}) using purely stationary methods.
-The first result of this paper in Theorem \ref{thm1} an extension of the bounds in (\ref{soggebound}) to Dirichlet or Neumann eigenfunctions in the case the $\Omega$ is a compact manifold with $C^2$ boundary.
-To avoid the usual complications arising from the complicated behaviour of the wave parametrix near the boundary, our basic arguments here use a stationary Rellich commutator argument and avoid using the wave propagator altogether.
+Since the wave parametrix on manifolds with boundary is quite complicated, it is of interest to give a proof of (\ref{soggebound}) using purely stationary methods.
+The first result of this paper in Theorem \ref{thm1} an extension of the bounds in (\ref{soggebound}) to Dirichlet or Neumann eigenfunctions in the case the $\Omega$ is a compact manifold with smooth boundary.
+To avoid the usual complications arising from the behaviour of the wave parametrix near the boundary, our basic arguments here use a stationary $h$-microlocal factorization argument avoiding the wave propagator altogether.